UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Contact utility providers at least two weeks before moving to ensure services are active and optimize your setup for efficiency.

-Read more about Transferring Your Utilities
+Read more about Transferring Your Utilities and exploring high-speed plans tailored to your new neighborhood.

-4. Deep Clean Every Nook and Cranny
+4. Deep Clean and Schedule a Pest Control Sweep

 A person deep cleans the floor under a kitchen cabinet in an empty house before moving in.